Frequently asked questions about Medical Assistance & Diabetic Alert Dogs

 The most highly trained service dogs are specially bred, socialized and trained from birth to 18 months when they begin their specialized service training.
 To properly train the dog to identify the scent and then work with a diabetic handler to properly alert, takes another 6 months to one year.
 That includes training the dog and the client to become a successful alert team and also so that the dog can be properly accessed in public places.

 This training is expensive.
-Our direct costs in training the dog and client amount to about $20,000.
-Accordingly, we estimate the direct cost associated with breeding, raising and training these dogs at $35,000.
+Our direct costs for training the dog and client amount to about $20,000.
+Accordingly, we estimate direct cost to the client could reach as high as $35,000 if unexpected medical issues arrive during the training process and this includes all grooming, food and special equipment that is billed back to the client.
 For insurance and legal purposes, we place a market value on these valuable dogs of $50,000.
-This value reflects all the direct costs as well as the significant value added by volunteer raisers, and the costs of training and supporting the diabetic client to develop a successful placement.
+This value reflects all the direct costs as well as the significant value added by volunteer raisers, and the costs of training and supporting the medical alert client to develop a successful placement.

 After placement, the client is responsible for all the costs of supporting the dog.
 Additionally, A Pawsitive Approach Dog Training requires its clients to maintain health insurance on its dogs to support extraordinary veterinary expenses and requires a recertification of skills each year the dog is in service.